jeffrey82221/PyPiMailCentor/README.md

 # Goal:

+- [ ] Capture link between packages, between package and contributors, between contributors and organizations.
-- [ ] link prediction (whether dependency would emerge between two package)
+- [ ] Link prediction (whether dependency would emerge between two package)
-- [ ] node prediction (whether a package would continue to upgrade in the near future)
+- [ ] node prediction (whether a package would continue to upgrade in the near future, whether a package would switch from pure-python to hybrid language)

 # Plan:
-- [ ] Generate Edge.csv of every month.

 - [ ] Mailing package list ordered by popularity, along with package name, github repo url, company, and licenses.
     - [ ] Github Repo Url: check info->project_urls of latest jsons for github urls
     - [ ] License: check info->license